gkaf89/NCC-Trainings/docs/openacc/preparation.md

             304381       gpu interact  u100490    p200117  RUNNING       0:37     01:00:00      1 mel2131
  ```

-#### 8. Now we need to check simple OpenACC application, if that is going to work for you:
+#### 8. Now we need to check the simple OpenACC application if that is going to work for you:
  - 8.1 Go to folder `Dry-run-test`
 ```
 [u100490@login03 OpenACC]$ cd Dry-run-test/